 - Crushing: recovery of ferrous and non-ferrous

-- Treatment of RB: material recovery of mineral waste (glass ...), energy recovery of remaining organic materials (rubber ...) or, in the future, chemical or mechanical recycling.
+- Treatment of RBs: material recovery from mineral residues (glass, etc.), energy recovery from remaining organic materials (rubbers, etc.) or, in the future, chemical or mechanical recycling.

-In Europe, the Directive of the European Parliament and of the Council on end-of life vehicles (Directive 2000 / 53 / EC, OJ of 21 / 10 / 2000 269 L / 34) states in Article 7.4 that type-approved vehicles in accordance Directive 70 / 156 / EEC and placed on the market from a date not later in 01 / 01 / 2005 should be reusable and / or recyclable to a minimum 85% by weight of the vehicle and will be reusable and / or recoverable to 95% by weight vehicle.
+In Europe, the Directive of the European Parliament and of the Council relating to end-of-life vehicles (Directive 2000/53 / EC, OJ of 21/10/2000 L 269/34) specifies in article 7.4 that approved vehicles, in accordance with to Directive 70/156 / EEC and placed on the market from a date not later than 01/01/2005 must be reusable and / or recyclable at least at 85% by weight of the vehicle and must be reusable and / or recoverable at a minimum of 95% by weight per vehicle.

-There is no systematic hierarchy of waste recovery options.
-Each situation must be examined case by case to determine the best solution for recovery.
-Schematically, the distribution of 100 kg of plastic parts present in vehicles (1990 models) allows the following options:
+There is no systematic hierarchy in the waste recovery options.
+Each situation must be examined on a case-by-case basis to define the best recovery solution.
+Schematically, the distribution of 100 kg of plastic parts present in end-of-life vehicles (1990 models) allows the following options:

-- # 20 10 kg for large parts (bumpers, door panels, seat covers and instrument panels, fuel tanks ...): mechanical recycling after dismantling is desirable enhancement option.
+- # 20 kg approximately for 10 large parts (bumpers, door panels, seat and dashboard coverings, fuel tanks, etc.): mechanical recycling after dismantling is the desirable recovery option.

-- 80 1500 kg representing parts of about 50 g: these parts are usually too small to be dismantled and recycled.
+- 80 kg representing 1500 pieces of approximately 50 g: these parts are generally too small to be dismantled and recycled.
 Another type of valuation must be sought.

-In the latter case, energy recovery is preferable waste management option because for very small parts, disassembling time is too long for the valuation by mechanical recycling is economical.
-The cost of dismantling labor actually exceeds the value of recovered materials.
+In the latter case, energy recovery is the preferable waste management option, because for very small parts, the disassembly time is too long for recovery by mechanical recycling to be economical.
+The cost of dismantling labor actually exceeds the value of the materials recovered.